HPCPowerStack/hpcpowerstack.github.io/motivation.md

 ![](PowerStack_v2.png)

 <br/>
 Design and development of the PowerStack in a scalable, conflict-free and low-overhead manner presents several challenges.
-Some of these challenges, which will be discussed and defined extensively in the proposed seminary, are listed below:
+Some of these challenges, which will be discussed and defined extensively in the proposed seminar, are listed below:

 *   Holistically coordinate power optimizations across the whole system in a scalable manner
 *   Ensure safe operation within electrical operating parameters, must include protective layers to enable scenarios where system power caps are hard limits that must be enforced at all times